 “I was always extremely flexible as a child, even more so than other children my age.
 At the time it was a benefit because I was into gymnastics, ballet and cheerleading.
 Not knowing that all the flexibility was a bad thing [and] would later cause me so many problems.” — Grace S.

 “I was always flexible but it wasn’t recognized as medically significant until later in life.
 My first adverse symptoms looking back were that I had GI issues from infancy.” — Erin M. J.

 “When sitting twisted up like a pretzel with your feet behind your head playing video games was a totally normal thing for a Saturday afternoon… and you had no idea that wasn’t ‘normal.’” — Laura M.

 2. Thinking You Were Double-Jointed

 Connective tissue helps hold all your joints in place.
-Because EDS can impact the quality and amount of connective tissue in your body, many people with EDS are prone to full or partial joint locations.
+Because EDS can impact the quality and amount of connective tissue in your body, many people with EDS are prone to full or partial joint dislocations.
 In the case of seeming double-jointed, you’re likely experiencing subluxation, or partial joint dislocations, which are often painful.